Kopter AW09: Design

 The SH09 is a light-medium helicopter, initially intended to be powered by a single Honeywell HTS900 turboshaft engine.
 It uses a shrouded fenestron tail rotor and the main rotor features a five-bladed bearingless hub; the shrouded tail rotor has a wider diameter and a thinner chord in order to increase airflow, while design aspects such as a narrow tail boom, swept-back tips on the main rotor blades, and the shrouded tail rotor offer reduced noise.
 The HTS900 is rated at 1,020-shaft-horsepower, and was intended to provide improved performance in hot and high conditions.

 The monocoque fuselage is made from composite materials and is equipped with sliding side doors on either side along with a rear clamshell door; it incorporates a series of floor-mounted windows between the pilots' seats for additional vertical visibility.
 Some of the composite materials used have been produced using out of autoclave composite manufacturing from suppliers such as TenCate and Gurit.
 According to Marenco, inspiration for the fuselage's design was drawn from the automotive industry.
 It has been stated that the firm has sought to introduce the cabin volume of medium-sized twin-engine helicopters to the single-engine market.

 The SH09 is offered with various different layout configurations.
 The standard option provides two pilot seats forward and four passenger seats aft, all adjustable fore/aft and up/down.
 In a high density configuration, five seats are installed in the rear position along with two more passenger seats inline with the pilot's own, which loses the option of the floor window.
 The use of Kevlar-threaded crashworthy fuel tanks, which are built into the wall and floor of the cargo hold, freed up space to allow for fully adjustable passenger seats in the cabin.
 The cargo hold is sized to accommodate 10 items of baggage, while the fuel tanks are sized to provide for an endurance of nearly five hours.
 The rear clamshell door and high-mounted tail boom were designed for air ambulance applications.

 The SKH09 cockpit layout provides a generous field of view.
 A Sagem-built ICDS-8A glass cockpit suite is an integrated part of the SH09's standard avionics and instrumentation package.
 The rotorcraft has been designed with a condition-based maintenance policy, specifying that there should be no time between overhaul (TBO) limits on its various components and systems, including the engine; instead, maintenance is performed based upon condition, which is continuously monitored at all times by an onboard health and usage monitoring system (HUMS).
 Ease of maintenance and access to systems was an active consideration during the design phase, aiming to deliver lower overall maintenance costs.

-In January 2023 the company announced that the helicopter would be powered by the Safran Arriel 2K engine in place of the originally planned Honeywell powerplant.
+In January 2023 Leonardo announced that the helicopter would be powered by the Safran Arriel 2K engine in place of the originally planned Honeywell powerplant.

+Variants

+Base variant

+The base variant is optimised for a multi-mission system.
+Among the roles it is designed to fulfil are: